SupurCalvinHiggins/212-fall-2015/assignments/ha-08/readme.md

 ## Problem

 How many different $32$ node binary trees are there?
 Two binary trees are different if and only if their shapes differ irrespective of the values stored in the trees.
 Start by finding a formula in terms of $n$.
-If you know generating functions, use them.
 Give your answer as a single integer. [____](55534064877048198)

 ## Problem